 Included are informal thoughts & videos.

 Music by Chopin, Mozart, Schubert, Ravel & Beethoven.

 For over fifty years, almost daily, I have observed and interacted with students and colleagues from every corner of the world.
 We speak in music, our mother tongue.
 Strong similarities permeate my consciousness, and when I close my eyes, I see a composite picture, the same way I see the sand, sky and sea as an open picture imagined and enjoyed at any moment.
-The more time I spend going inward and imagining the richer and more helpful my picture becomes.
+The more time I spend going inward and imagining, the more vibrant and helpful my picture becomes.

 The students I see in my imagination and in real life are all beautiful and talented.
 Their common difficulties are beautiful too, as beautiful as any beach on earth.
 Their problems are like elements, the weather of the beach.
 They are soft and flexible like wind, water and sand, like human beings.
 But sometimes they feel hard because of their tremendous force.
 Difficulties are unavoidable.
 They are usually temporary.
 They exist because we are, like nature, alive and always in transition.
 If we teach ourselves well, the lessons we learn from unavoidable problems will not be everlasting.
 We don’t have to learn the same lessons over and over again.

 Difficulties and problems fall into clumps and families.
 Injury, trouble and tragedy just happen.
 Everything, everyone endures them.
 When inner forces combine with outer forces of life things get blown around and messy, the way leaves randomly arrange themselves in fall.
 We intervene and rearrange ourselves, the way we rearrange the leaves in piles of varying sizes and shapes.
 We work internally and externally.
 We try to bring order and meaning.
 We contemplate beauty and usefulness.
 To do this we give up the absolute freedom to feel our desires, and we give no thought or opinion to the rest, to perspective and consequence.